• Redesigning Connections’ Onboarding experience

 Reveal Actions

 As stated before, they want a literal reveal action to showcase features of the application.
+When tapped, it reveals the features that are beloved within Connections’.

 Outcome & Reflections